 Here’s what I tell myself – maybe it will help you as well…

-As a busy mom, there are plenty of things you can do with your time.
-If you’re going to take time away from your family to work on your business, that task needs to help pay the bills.
+As a busy mom, you can do plenty of things with your time.
+If you take time away from your family to work on your business, that task needs to help pay the bills.

 My Best Tips to Find Freelance Writing Gigs